Associate Department Head - Associate Professor - Combined Clinical/Counseling Program

 My work is focused on military service members/veterans and trauma.
 Within this program of research, I have three main foci: understanding (1) the impact of military sexual trauma (MST) on sexual functioning and relationship satisfaction in veterans, (2) mechanisms of distress among trauma-exposed veterans, and (3) the association of MST with individual outcomes, including suicide risk and risk for mental health comorbidities.
 My work is supported by grants from the Society for Military Psychology (Division 19; APA), Utah State University, and the National Institute of Mental Health.
 I have authored many papers that have been published in the Journal of Consulting and Clinical Psychology, Journal of Traumatic Stress, Journal of Affective Disorders, Journal of Family Psychology, Military Psychology, Behavioural and Cognitive Psychotherapies, Journal of Marital and Family Therapy, and Training and Education in Professional Psychology.

 I also have extensive clinical experience providing cognitive behavioral therapy, couples’ therapy, sex therapy, and mindfulness-based therapy.
 I have performed clinical services in a variety of settings including VA medical centers, university settings, inpatient hospitals, department clinics, and community clinics.
-I am a licensed clinical psychologist and offers individual and couples' psychotherapy in Logan, UT.
+I am a licensed clinical psychologist and offer individual and couples psychotherapy in Logan, UT.
 As of April 2019, I am not currently accepting clients.

 I take a goal-directed developmental approach to mentoring.
 When a student arrives in my laboratory, we meet to determine individual goals and identify what resources are needed to help that individual successfully reach those goals.
 In the beginning of training, I am heavily involved in the learning process, working with the student to develop more independence over the course of their education.